-- a) Complaints by Traffic law enforcement officer regarding a traffic law enforcement authority's activity, must be resolved through internal grievance procedures; - b) No traffic law enforcement officer shall publicly criticise a traffic law enforcement authority's policies, operations, or staff in a defamatory, obscene, unlawful, or untruthful manner; and - c) Criticism that tends to prejudice the operations of a traffic law enforcement authority by reducing organisational efficiency and discipline, is strictly prohibited.
+- a) Complaints by employees regarding a traffic law enforcement authority's activity, must be resolved through internal grievance procedures. - b) No employee shall publicly criticise a traffic law enforcement authority's policies, operations, or staff in a defamatory, obscene, unlawful, or untruthful manner. - c) Criticism that tends to prejudice the operations of a traffic law enforcement authority by reducing organisational efficiency and discipline, is strictly prohibited.